Vantiq/vantiq-extension-sources/CSVSource/README.md

 ## Writing CSV Files

-It is also possible to have the connector write files. no addtional configuration is needed , the text will be UTF8 and the assumption is that the line to write will be manipulated by the server . the relevant meta data is injected by the `with` part of the vail select statment. every call create a POST request whose response is a json buffer which describe the result status of the request.
+It is also possible to have the connector write files.
+No addtional configuration is needed, the text will be UTF8 and the assumption is that the line to write is produced by the server.
+The VAIL SELECT statement is used to perform this work The value returned by the VAIL SELECT statement describes the status of the operation.

 Creating, appending to or deleting a csv file is done via a **select** statement.